horizontalsystems/blockchain-crypto-guides/DeFi/5-decentralized-exchanges.md

-# Decentralized Exchanges Explained
+# Decentralized Exchanges

 While there are a number of major [cryptocurrency exchanges](/fundamentals/6-buying-cryptocurrency-basics.md) exists today pretty much all of them are centralized.

-Centralized exchanges provide ways to buy/sell cryptocurrency with/for fiat currency like USD, EUR etc.
+In simple terms, centralized exchanges provide a platform where people can buy/sell cryptocurrency with/for fiat currency like USD, EUR etc.

-Centralized exchanges:
+Centralized exchanges typically have following attributes:

-- support buying/selling a wide range of cryptocurrencies for fiat
+- support a wide range of cryptocurrencies
 - have high liquidity for major trading pairs i.e. BTC/USD
+- allow deposits/withdrawals for fiat currencies i.e. US Dollar.
+- allow deposits/withdrawals of cryptocurrencies
-- require every user to go through identity verification and KYC/AML checks.
+- require users to go through identity verification and KYC/AML checks.
+- hosted on some centralized servers and can go offline

-- available in some countries.
+- available in certain countries

-The decentralized exchanges began to emerge fairly recently as the Ethereum ecosystem started to mature.
-There are already some decentralized exchanges which average over 100 million worth of USD in trading volume over 24-hour period.
+The decentralized exchanges(or DEXes) began to emerge fairly recently as the Ethereum ecosystem began to attract more and more engineers.

+In just about 2-3 years we have seen a number of decentralized exchanges emerge.
+At this point, there are already DEXes that average over 100 million worth of USD in trading volume over 24-hour period.

-Unlike the centralized counterparts, decentralized exchange (aka DEX) enables cryptocurrency trading without any limitations or requirements.
-There are no limitations on the amount the user can trade on decentralized exchange.
+Unlike the centralized counterparts, DEX enables cryptocurrency trading without any limitations or requirements.

 > Anyone with some cryptocurrency can trade on a decentralized exchange without the need to go through identity checks or account verification procedures.
 >
-> DEXes operate solely with cryptocurrency (mainly ETH and Ethereum based tokens) without any means to use the fiat currency.
+> DEXes operate solely with cryptocurrency (mainly ETH and Ethereum based tokens) usually without any means to use the fiat currency.

-When trading on DEX the cryptocurrency exchange occurs without having to rely on the exchange operator which acts as intermediary between buyer and seller.
-The trades are governed by smart contracts which cannot do anything outside the standard feature set.
+When trading on DEX the exchange occurs without having to rely on the exchange operator which acts as intermediary between the buyer and seller.
+The trades are usually governed by smart contracts which cannot do anything outside the standard feature set.

 Automated Market Makers (AMMs) use algorithmic “Money Robots” to mimic these price actions within electronic markets like DeFi.
 While different designs of Decentralized Exchanges exist, AMM-based DEXs have consistently achieved the most liquidity and the highest amount of average daily trading volume.